 It was the first evening in Sabah and due to the rains, our welcome dinner on the cruise had gotten postponed and we started to look out for alternatives on what we can possibly do.
-Just then, our guide came up with this brilliant idea of visiting the Sabah market.
-I had to say it was the best way to start the tour of a city.
-The market in Kota Kinabalu was exactly opposite our hotel, Le Meridian and right next to the waterfront.
+Just then, our guide came up with the brilliant idea of visiting the Sabah market.
+I had to say it was the best way to start a tour of a city.
+The market in Kota Kinabalu was exactly opposite our hotel, Le Meridian, and right next to the waterfront.
 It was a cloudy day and we set off to explore.

 It was a busy market.
-Everything from souvenirs, coffee to the local fish was sold here and we were super excited to explore more.
-By the end of the evening, we had learnt so much about the culture of people in Sabah.
+Everything from souvenirs, and coffee to the local fish was sold here and we were super excited to explore more.
+By the end of the evening, we had learned so much about the culture of the people in Sabah.
 Here are some of the most interesting stories we came across.

 Sabah Market: Our interesting finds

 A small boy was sitting at the side of the market and selling something that looked like a seahorse.
-I had never seen one before and when we enquired, he explained that it’s a dried seahorse he caught off the coast of Sabah yesterday.
-He went on to explain that adding a dried male and female seahorse inside water and soaking it overnight and drinking the water in the morning helps in curing backaches, allergies and in general detox.
+I had never seen one before and when we enquired, he explained that it was a dried seahorse he caught off the coast of Sabah yesterday.
+He went on to explain that adding a dried male and female seahorse inside water and soaking it overnight and drinking the water in the morning helps in curing backaches, allergies, and in general detox.
 I came back to the hotel room and googled to find that seahorse is an important ingredient in Chinese medicine.
 According to the precepts of traditional Chinese medicine, it’s known to treat asthma, infections of the throat, insomnia, and abdominal pain.
-Would you go to seahorse instead of a boring looking medicine?
+Would you go to a seahorse instead of a boring-looking medicine?

 Sabah is known for its pearls that are taken off the South China Sea.
 More than how gorgeous they look; the interesting part here is how the shopkeepers show you the genuineness of the pearls.
 There are a couple of methods.
 They ask you to run the pearl gently along your teeth and if it feels grainy or sandy, the pearls are real.
 The second method is they use a knife and scratch the sides of the pearl.
 The scratched part comes away like smooth powder if it’s real.
 So when you plan a trip to Sabah, don’t forget to check out the pearls there.

 After a long walk inside the market exploring all the interesting things, we got a little tired and wanted to stop for refreshment.
 I ordered a Tea Tarik or in literal translation, “Pulled Tea”.
-It is a milk based tea served hot or cold.
+It is a milk-based tea served hot or cold.
 I had the cold version.
-It had tea flavoured bubbles/jelly and was mildly sweet.
+It had tea-flavoured bubbles/jelly and was mildly sweet.
 The vendor added condensed milk to a black tea and artistically dragged a long stream of tea between two glasses.
 It was such a show to see him do it.
-This drink is considered as Malaysia’s national drink.
+This drink is considered Malaysia’s national drink.
 How can you go to a part of Malaysia and not try their national drink?

 Durian Ice Cream

-If you are in Sabah, having a dessert which isn’t a fruit is very rare.
-Almost every local meal ends with a bowl of fruits like pineapple, watermelon and honeydew.
+If you are in Sabah, having a dessert that isn’t a fruit is very rare.
+Almost every local meal ends with a bowl of fruits like pineapple, watermelon, and honeydew.
 Being a big fan of desserts, I kept searching and I found this.
 Say hello to Durian ice cream!
-Durian is a fruit which smells pretty awful but I absolutely loved the taste of this ice cream.
+Durian is a fruit that smells pretty awful but I absolutely loved the taste of this ice cream.
 It smelt a little durian, but it also tasted heavenly.
-These ice creams made by the brand ‘Taluwang Sdn Bhd’ has other bizarre flavours like red beans, purple yam etc. These Sabah made ice creams are a big hit in China.
+These ice creams made by the brand ‘Taluwang Sdn Bhd’ has other bizarre flavours like red beans, purple yam, etc. These Sabah-made ice creams are a big hit in China.